-Waiting until the last minute to book your dog’s staycation, especially around major holidays, is a mistake.
+Thinking about holiday travel plans in October might seem excessive, but it’s less stressful than being unprepared.
 While some travel websites recommend booking your hotel a month before departure, the holidays are a definite exception to this standard.
-Fitdog is usually completely booked a month before Thanksgiving and Christmas.
-Therefore we recommend booking for about six weeks in advance, or as soon as you know you’ll be traveling.
-Thinking about holiday travel plans in October might seem excessive, but it’s less stressful than being unprepared.
+We recommend booking overnight boarding at least six weeks in advance, or as soon as you know you’ll be traveling.

 Vaccines & Health Records

 This is a vital part of the pet travel checklist.
-Here is the standard list of vaccines required by nearly every dog boarding facility, pet sitter, and veterinarian:
+Here is the standard list of vaccines required by Fitdog.
+Check with your boarding facility, pet sitter, and veterinarian which vaccines are required.

 - Spay/neuter verification (typically for dogs 6 months and older)

 If you’re considering leaving your dog with a pet sitter, be aware of the pros and cons .
 Things to take into consideration are your pet’s age, level of sociability, and overall personality.
 Senior pets will most likely appreciate a quiet, calm space, or being left at home with a pet sitter.
 Ultimately, you should go with an arrangement where your dog will get the care and attention he needs.